 Those not employed by or registered as students at Regis College are not covered by this grievance policy.

-Copies of this procedure are available from the President’s office, and the Regis College library, and can be found in the Faculty/Staff Handbook.
+Copies of this procedure are available at this link, and the Regis College library, and can be found in the Faculty/Staff Handbook.

 Students are invited to follow the University of Toronto’s Guidelines on the Use of Perfume and Scented Products, which can be viewed at http://ehs.utoronto.ca/our-services/occupational-hygiene-safety/guidelines-on-the-use-of-perfumes-and-scented-products/.

 Students are encouraged to let the College be aware of any special need that you may require.
-Please contact the Registrar’s Office or the Dean of Students.
+Please contact the Registrar’s Office.